pwittchen/ReactiveNetwork/README.md

 Library is compatible with RxJava 1.0.+ and RxAndroid 1.0.+ and uses them under the hood.

-min android sdk version = 9
+min sdk version = 9

+JavaDoc is available at: http://pwittchen.github.io/ReactiveNetwork/

 Contents
 --------